-Lancaster County is bordered by York and Chester counties to the west and Charlotte two primary areas - Indian Land in the north and the City of Lancaster and its periphery.
+Lancaster County is bordered by York and Chester counties to the west and Charlotte Mecklenburg and Union County, NC to the north and east, and has experienced rapid growth in two primary areas - Indian Land in the north and the City of Lancaster and its periphery.
 The county's proximity to Charlotte and the availability of water and sewer along the U. S. Highway 521 corridor are two likely reasons for growth in Indian Land.
 High tech service companies, such as Red Ventures, are becoming important to the northern Lancaster economy by employing large numbers of highly skilled workers.
-The county has available industrial sites and public infrastructure in Indian Land along with potential sites for corporate headquarters, information based service and telemarketing companies, and research facilities.
+The county has available industrial sites and public infrastructure in Indian Land for new manufacturing such as the recently announced Keer Inc. along with potential sites for corporate headquarters such as Continental Tire, information based service and telemarketing companies such as the Inspiration Networks, and research and manufacturing facilities such as URS Nuclear.